Welcome to usvi.net, the US Virgin Islands (USVI) oldest and longest running travel website.

-There are three main islands to visit in the US Virgin Islands, St. Thomas, St. Croix, and St. John.
-There is also the small, but historically interesting Water Island.
+There are three main islands to visit in the USVI; they are; St. Thomas, St. Croix, and St. John.
+There is also small, and historically fascinating Water Island just off St. Thomas.

-St. Croix is the largest of the US Virgin Islands at 82 square miles in area.
-The island consists of two distinct towns; Christiansted and Frederiksted on the island.
-Due to the architectural quality and historic interest of the one-time Danish West Indies capital has made part of Christiansted (founded in 1734) a National Historic Site.
+St. Croix is the largest of the USVI at 82 square miles in area.
+There are two distinct towns; Christiansted and Frederiksted on the island.
+Due to the architectural quality and historical interest of the one-time Danish West Indies capital, part of Christiansted (founded in 1734) is a National Historic Site.

-St. John is primarily a US National Park and provides an incredible vantage of nature in the Caribbean.
-Friends of the Virgin Islands National Park volunteers staff an information kiosk on the island.
 Spend day after day on beach after beach, each with its own panoramic view.
-Camp under the stars, or let a friendly mongoose lead you along a woodland trail.
+Try camping under the stars.
+Let a friendly mongoose lead you along a woodland trail.
 Many of the trails end on a plateau high in the sky, offering panoramic views of white beaches, emerald cays, and turquoise waters.

-Water Island is the smallest of the US Virgin Islands at under 1.3 square miles.
-Only a short 10 minute ferry ride from St. Thomas if you’re looking for something more than shopping, but not as rugged as St. John you will find it here.
-To help get around the island you can rent golf carts.
+Water Island is the smallest of the USVI at fewer than 1.3 square miles.
+Water Island is only a short 10-minute ferry ride from St. Thomas.
+If you’re looking for something more than shopping, you will find it on Water Island.
+To help get around Water Island golf carts can be rented right off the ferry.

-Some of the things you can do on the US Virgin Islands include sailing, scuba and skin diving, water skiing and most other water sports.
+Some of the many things that can to do in the USVI include sailing, scuba diving, skin diving, water skiing and most other water sports.
 Newer attractions like zip lining are also available.
-Taking in a round of golf or horse back riding are also options if you have more time.
-If you’re staying over night take the time to enjoy the nightlife on Water Island, you won’t be disappointed.
+Taking in a round of golf or horseback riding are also options if time allows.
+If staying overnight take the time to enjoy the nightlife on Water Island, you won’t be disappointed.

-If you are looking for a tropical wedding location but don’t want to worry about passports – this is the perfect place!
+If looking for a tropical wedding location but do not want to worry about passports – this is the perfect place!
 Imagine being wed on the beach at Magens Bay, one of the most beautiful beaches in the Caribbean.
-Receptions can be held at any number of locations from beaches to five star hotels and anywhere in between.
-With scheduled daily flights provided by American, Delta, Jet Blue, and United from major mainland hubs Atlanta and Miami the Islands are a reasonable location for those along the eastern seaboard.
+Receptions can be held at any number of locations from beaches to five-star hotels and anywhere in between.
+With scheduled daily flights provided by American, Delta, Jet Blue, and United from mainland hubs Atlanta and Miami the Islands are a reasonable location for those along the eastern seaboard.